Ladytron (album): Singles

 Ladytron was supported by four singles.
 The first single, "The Animals", was released on 28 February 2018 and was accompanied by a music video directed by Fernando Nogari.
 "The Island" was released as the second single on 16 August 2018 and has a music video directed by Bryan M. Ferguson.
 The third single "Far From Home" was released on 29 November.
 A fourth single, “Deadzone”, was released in advance of a new tour in North America and U.K. on 15 September 2019 and it was accompanied by a music video directed, once again, by Bryan M. Ferguson.
 A fifth and final single, "Tower of Glass", was released 5 February 2020 along with a music video and short film, both of which were written and directed by Manuel Nogueira and shot in the remote North East of Brazil.

 Release

-The album was originally set for release in 12 October 2018, but the release date was moved to January 2019 and then to February 2019.
+The album was originally set for release on 12 October 2018, but the release date was moved to January 2019 and then to February 2019.
 Ladytron was released on 1 February 2019 by PledgeMusic and on 15 February by !K7.
 Following PledgeMusic announcing bankruptcy, it emerged that not all of the promised merchandise had been manufactured, and what had been was being held by the administrators rather than despatched.
 There were reports that the Pledge exclusive merchandise was being sold to customers at the live shows promoting the album release, with even some fans posting photos on social media.
 In July 2019, Ladytron announced they had bought these items and would send them to pledgers for the postage costs.